viny182/KFloorP/README.md

 ## Deployment / Installation

-1. After you have your webhost setup, you need to copy all the 3 *.html files (index.html, 2ndfloor.html and switches.html), the folders **css** and **scripts** with their contents, and the **data.js** file from this repo to a folder of your preference (or in the root) of your webhost.
+1. After you have your webhost setup, you need to copy all the *.html files, the folders **css** and **js** with their contents from this repo to a folder of your preference (or in the root) of your webhost.
 The structure should be like this:

 ```